wwnorton/style/guides-website/docs/javascript-style.md

 }
 ```

+### Filename Export Matching

-### A base filename should exactly match the name of its default export.
+A base filename should exactly match the name of its default export.

 ```javascript
 // file 1 contents